adobe/spectrum-web-components/documentation/guides/generating-components.md

-# Generating a New Component
+# Generating a new component

 The fasted way to get started with creating a new component is with our command line generator.
 Run the following command to have you new component scaffolded for you: